-Some borrowers can't manage extra payments.
-Keep in mind that virtually all mortgages will permit you to make additional payments to your principal at any time.
-Any time you get some extra money, consider using this rule to make a one-time additional payment on mortgage principal.
+Some people just can't make extra payments.
+But it's important to note that most mortgages allow additional principal payments at any time.
+Any time you get some unexpected cash, you can use this rule to make an additional one-time payment on principal.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.